-Use of “infrastructure and spectrum sharing” commercial business models could contribute a lot in attaining the desired objectives.
-Owing to these models implementation there will be opportunities to decrease operators’ costs by increasing efficiencies that may lead to one or more of the following, but not limited to - encouraging sustainable investment, increased network deployment, new services and reduce telecommunication tariffs for end users.
+Infrastructure and spectrum sharing could contribute a lot in attaining the desired objectives by providing opportunities to decrease operators’ costs by increasing efficiencies.
+That may lead to benefits that include but are not limited to encouraging sustainable investment, increasing network deployment, facilitating new services and reducing telecommunication tariffs for end users.